by-student-2017/CrySPY-1.4.3_utility/README.md

 ```
 python3 plot3dn.py
 ```
 - The number of atoms of one element in the quaternary system is fixed (nat is fixed to a certain value) and the calculation is performed as a pseudo-ternary system, and the results are shown in the figures.
-The name "v1" is used because the guide lines have not yet been drawn properly.
+The name "v1" is used because the guide lines have not yet been drawn properly. ("PTD" is an abbreviation for pseudo-ternary diagram.)
 ```
 python3 pplot_v1.py
 ```